 Michel Bézy is an adjunct professor for Carnegie Mellon University-Africa.

-He recently retired as Distinguished Service Professor from Carnegie Mellon University (CMU) in June 2020.
-Prior to his retirement, he also served as Associate Director at Carnegie Mellon University Africa for years eight years and played an instrumental role in its growth.
+He recently retired as distinguished service professor from Carnegie Mellon University (CMU) in June 2020.
+Prior to his retirement, he also served as associate director at Carnegie Mellon University Africa for eight years and played an instrumental role in its growth.

 Other faculty positions held include, adjunct professor at the School of Information and Library Science at the University of North Carolina in Chapel Hill (2010-2011) and associate professor at the National University of Zaire (1982-1985).

 He is the co-founder of the kLab Innovation Center in Kigali and the Industry Innovation Lab at CMU Africa.
 While in Africa, he also launched several startup projects with CMU graduates and continues to mentor a number of startups in Africa and in North Carolina, USA where he resides.
 He is frequently invited as an innovation evaluation judge in both the Africa and the US.